 WONDOOR, based in the University Hospitals/Case Western Medical Center Department of OB/Gyn and Reproductive Biology in collaboration with Georgetown Public Hospital Corporation, the Ministry of Health-Guyana and the University of Guyana, created the first residency program in Obstetrics and Gynecology in the country of Guyana.
 Guyana currently has the 49th highest Maternal Mortality Ratio (MMR) in the world, with 270 maternal deaths per 100,000 live births.
-The goal of this program is to improve the health care of women in Guyana through the training of qualified OB/Gyn specialists that will remain in the country and improve the physician workforce in the public health sector in Guyana.
-Currently 90% of medical graduates in Guyana leave to pursue jobs and training in other countries.
-The residency program matriculated its first six residents in May 2012 and has recently accepted the second class.
+The goal of this program is thus to improve the health care of women in Guyana through the training of qualified OB/Gyn specialists that will remain in the country and improve the physician workforce in the public health sector in Guyana.

 Stacie Geller, PhD works with the Jawaharial Nehru Medical College (JNMC) toward improving maternal health and the development of a family planning curriculum and training program.
 Julie Chor, MD, previously a Family Planning fellow at UIC, went to India to help develop their curriculum on Family Planning.
 Dr. Chor also visited primary health centers in rural villages in India to learn more about their services and their educational needs in relation to family planning.

 Resident Opportunities for Involvement

 Interested residents have multiple opportunities for involvement in global health work by taking part in our work in Guyana or Guatemala.
 Residents can also attend the Center for Global Health network meetings and journal clubs.
 Residents can also become involved in projects with our collaborators; Dr. Alex Golobof has worked with Dr. Stevan Weine on a project focused on female sex workers in Moscow.